qkzk/fm/development.md

   - [x] common trait to impl iter from index to index in tree & directory.
   - [x] macro like impl_selectable
   - [x] move search execution to status
-  - [ ] WIP code duplication status.search & status.search_again
+  - [x] refactor status.search & status.search_again
 - [ ] directory preview should just be a "directory" ?

 ## TODO